 After long and hard searching it become more and more plausible that Farwerck had been involved in the Theosophical Society.
-I finally found proof that he even headed a lodge in his hometown.
+As new sources became available, the suggestion became a fact.

 By the time that Farwerck was active the Dutch branch of the Theosophical Society has been around for a while.
 There is information about these early days, but two decades down the line is less interesting and thus less well documented.
 Fortunately, something did happen around ‘Farwerck’s time’.